This AI Tool Maps Any Codebase Before You Touch It (Understand-Anything)

 01

 Start with this video's job: This video demos the open-source 'Understand Anything' Claude Code plugin, which scans a repo with static analysis plus multi-agent LLMs to produce an interactive knowledge graph with architecture layers, guided flow tours, and change-impact views for onboarding and refactoring.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Work question" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:31, where the video says: “talking about it.
 In the next minute, I'll show you how this works and how it's going to immensely speed up your understanding of your code base.
 Understand anything is an open source Claude code plugin.
 It can...”

 02